 The Growth Strategy Trap

-Businesses sometimes become increasingly stuck as they attempt to reverse their declining growth.
-The question is, Why are they failing to get beyond where they are today?
-Often, the answer is they are focusing on their revenue stream, while their market-centered behavior is static or deteriorating.
-Revenue is an “outcome.”
-How effectively and efficiency a business adds value to the market impacts that outcome.
-When the value add stagnates revenue declines, generally, the factors causing decline are not clear, and often can be described as a loss in operational focus and efficiency.
+Sometimes, businesses become stuck as they attempt to reverse their declining growth.
+Why are they failing to get beyond where they are today?
+Often, it is because they are focusing on their revenue stream, while their market-centered behavior is static or deteriorating.
+Revenue is an outcome.
+How effectively and efficiently a business adds value to the market impacts that outcome.
+When the value add stagnates and revenue declines, the factors causing decline are not generally clear, and often can be described as a loss in operational focus and efficiency.